Eurasian Ruffe (Gymnocephalus cernuus)

 What You Can Do

-- Never dump live fish from one body of water into another.
+- Do not release fish or crayfish from one body of water into another.

 Never transport a live Ruffe.
 States have differing regulation and penalties regarding possession and/or transportation of live or dead ruffe.
 Know your state statutes.